Location: New York, New York, United States

 Sharon Worthing Vaino, JD, attorney at law, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in tax law, benefits, and compensation.

-Ms. Vaino became an associate of Millbank, LLP, in 1978, and continued to practice with the firm until 1985, when she briefly served as associate counsel for Time, Inc. She entered the insurance sector in 1986 as counsel for The Home Insurance Company, rising to become senior counsel and eventually the company’s Senior Legal Officer over her nearly ten-year tenure.
-Ms. Vaino joined Metlife, Inc., in 1995, staying with the company until 2004 as assistant tax counsel and general counsel.
-Between 2004 and 2009, Ms. Vaino brought her considerable experience to Seward & Kissel, LLP, where her practice specialized in employee benefits and compensation, including 401(k) plans and ERISA law rules.
-Currently, Ms. Vaino offers her services as volunteer counsel for community and nonprofit organizations.
+Ms. Vaino became an associate of Milbank LLP in 1978, and continued to practice with the firm until 1985, when she briefly served as associate counsel for Time Inc. She entered the insurance sector in 1986 as counsel for The Home Insurance Company, rising to become senior counsel and thereafter senior legal officer over her nearly ten-year tenure.
+Ms. Vaino joined MetLife Inc. in 1995, staying with the company until 2004 as assistant tax counsel and then assistant general counsel.
+Between 2004 and 2009, Ms. Vaino brought her considerable experience to Seward & Kissel LLP, where she specialized in employee benefits and compensation, including 401(k) plans and ERISA law rules.
+Currently, Ms. Vaino offers her services as a volunteer adviser for community and nonprofit organizations.

 For more information, please visit: